 Examples of environmental factors that can cause slow disk access are as follows:

 - Anti-Virus software.
-As in our Crashes and Performance Issues Troubleshooting KB article, Anti-Virus software can be detrimental to the operation of the applicationa as it will limit open and close times.
+As in our Common causes for Jira Server crashes and performance issues KB article, Anti-Virus software can be detrimental to the operation of the applicationa as it will limit open and close times.

 - A remote disk or shared drive.